Kärcher Pressure washer K 2 Power Control Car & Home

 Pressure washer K 2 Power Control Car & Home

-With application consultant support via a smartphone app: the Kärcher K 2 Power Control pressure washer for cleaning bicycles or outdoor furniture, for example.
+With support from the application consultant in the app: The Kärcher K 2 Power Control pressure washer for cleaning bicycles or garden furniture, for example.
 Incl.
 Car & Home Kit.

 The Kärcher Home & Garden app turns every user into a cleaning expert – and makes possible a more thorough cleaning result with the Kärcher K 2 Power Control pressure washer.
 The app contains the helpful application consultant who assists the user with practical tips and tricks for every cleaning task and comprehensive service including information about the device, the application and the Kärcher Service portal.
 The device is equipped with a high-pressure gun and two spray lances with Quick Connect adapter.
-The pressure level can be set on the Click vario power spray lance – for maximum control in every cleaning task.
-The height-adjustable telescopic handle allows comfortable transport and storage, a suction hose for effortless application of detergents, practical holders for accessories, high-pressure gun and cable, as well as a 5 metre hose.
+The pressure level can be set on the Click Vario Power spray lance – for maximum control in every cleaning task.
 The Car & Home Kit allows effective vehicle cleaning and splash-free cleaning of larger areas.
-It includes a wash brush for removing grey film, a foam jet for well-adherent foam, as well as 500 ml of Car Shampoo, the T 1 Surface Cleaner and 500 ml of Patio & Deck detergent.
+It includes a wash brush to remove grey film and a foam jet that delivers well-adherent foam, the T 1 Surface Cleaner and 1 l of Universal Cleaner.
+The height-adjustable telescopic handle allows comfortable transport and storage, a suction hose for effortless application of detergents, practical holders for accessories, high-pressure gun and cable, as well as an 8 metre hose.

 Features and benefits